NazaGonella/nazagonella.github.io/posts/utf-encoding/utf-encoding.md

 ### Combining characters

-Not all character have direct visual representation (examples), but also, not all characters have a unique representation when encoded in Unicode.
+Not all characters have a direct visual representation (for example, control characters like the null terminator or line breaks), and not all characters have a unique representation when encoded in Unicode.
 Believe it or not, the letters `é` and `é` don't share the same code point

 ```
 c = "é"